 December, 2012.
 Nobel Women's Initiatives Campaign update "Stop Rape & Gender Violence in Conflict", under section 'United Kingdom': W4NV at International Forum on North Korea.
 Read here.
 We are listed under a campaign about women diaspora of North Korea.

 10 December 2012 at 13.00: The European Union as 2012 Nobel Peace Prize laureates.
-Please click here for the press release of the Norwegian Nobel Committee on the 12, October 2012; and here is information on the Nobel Peace Prize ceremony itself in Oslo, Norway.
+Please click here for the press release of the Norwegian Nobel Committee on the 12, October 2012.

 November, 2012.
 Documentary Film on DPRK refugee woman in England.
 Under a Different Sky is a short film that tells the story of Yongmi Park, who escaped from North Korea and now lives in the North of England with her family.
 Read accounts about the background of the film from Yongmi Park herself, director Paul Harraby, Betsy Kawamura of W4NV who introduced Mrs. Park to Panos, and Siobhan Warrington, Panos London’s senior advisor on Voice, who produced the film.
 Further information here.